 It's A Joke, Son (January 15, 1947)

-Released on January 15, 1947: It's A Joke, Son, is the movie hit that inspired the cartoon with Foglorn Leghorn as a caricature of Senator Claghorn.
+Released on January 15, 1947: (running time 63 minutes) This is the movie hit that inspired the cartoon with Foglorn Leghorn as a caricature of Senator Claghorn.

 Produced by Aubrey Schenck